source-ag/assignment-software-engineering-v2/assignment.md

 - What does your (internal) data model look like?
 How does your solution represent and store data?
 - Are there any clear bugs in your code?
 - How does the solution perform?
+- Can you clearly and concisely describe the process you have followed and the choices you have made?
+- Can you describe the biggest short-comings of your solution and which steps could be taken to improve on that?

 ## Additional information and assumptions